learn-co-curriculum/programming-univbasics-nds-nested-structures/README.md

 ```

 We're giving you the answer so that you can think about how this might work for
 yourself.
-Draw it out on paper and see if you can think how our explanation
+Draw it out on paper and see if you can predict how our explanation
 will work.
 Teach your friend, your cat, or your imaginary friend Hogarth how ***you***
 think things work **and then** read the explanation below.
 Don't lose this chance
 to train your brain!